Aphria Inc. (APHA) CEO Irwin Simon on Q3 2020 Results - Earnings Call Transcript

 Our team has accomplished a lot on all fronts.
 And as I said before, what a difference a year makes.
 Last year at this time, during our earnings, it was a totally different story.
 At Aphria, we're setting ourselves apart from the rest of the cannabis industry.
 We had generated some of the strongest sales growth.
 We have one of the strongest balance sheet and cash position compelling consumer brands, as well as diversified global business.

 Our Q3 results demonstrate this with the hard work of our strong team.
-We generated a 65% increase in net sales revenue from prior quarter or fourth consecutive quarter of positive adjusted EBITDA.
+We generated a 65% increase in net sales revenue from prior quarter our fourth consecutive quarter of positive adjusted EBITDA.
 Consolidated adjusted EBITDA in the quarter more than tripled to CAD5.7 million from the prior quarter.
 Most notably, adjusted EBITDA from cannabis operations increased 78% and adjusted EBITDA loss on business under development decreased by 20% in the quarter.

-In an industry call it cash burns, we're pleased with our ability to generate consistent results.
-During the month of January, we also raised approximately CAD$100 million in capital to further build and strengthen our balance sheet.
-We continued to possess an industry inevitable balance sheet and cash equivalents to fund planned Canadian and international growth.
+In an industry full of cash burns, we're pleased with our ability to generate consistent results.
+During the month of January, we also raised approximately CAD100 million in capital to further build and strengthen our balance sheet.
+We continued to possess an industry [enviable] [ph] balance sheet and cash equivalents to fund planned Canadian and international growth.
 As they say, cash is king.

-A cornerstone of our long-term strategy is to be focus on the highest return priorities that prioritize for us.
+A cornerstone of our long-term strategy is to be focused on the highest return priorities that prioritize for us.
 Our growth has enabled us to be one of the only profitable publicly-traded license producers in the industry.
 We believe we have the appropriate capital structure for our business and this provides us with strong financial flexibility well into the future.
-This continues to further differentiate Aphria, in the cannabis industry.
+This continues to further differentiate Aphria in the cannabis industry.

 In Q3, we demonstrate our ability to continue to be a leading producer with both Aphria One and Aphria Diamond fully-licensed and operating at a 100%.
 Aphria Diamond is already in its second crop.
-I want to thank the master Marti brothers our partner here for all their help to make sure this happened.
+I want to thank the Mastronardi brothers, our partner here, for all their help to make sure this happened.

 In Leamington, we are consistently working to generate greater yields at lower costs.
-We're pleased that in Q3 cash cost per gram decreased to below CAD$1.
+We're pleased that in Q3 cash cost per gram decreased to below CAD1.
 We’re excited about the tremendous growth opportunities we now have, as a result of expanding our total annual domestic production capacity in Canada, as well as our strong medical and adult-use brand sales extraction capabilities and our ability to export EU GMP products and white label opportunities.

-From enhancing our global team our brand building activities, new facility and production capabilities to investing in new systems and technology, Aphria is well-positioned for future growth.
+From enhancing our global team, our brand building activities, new facility and production capabilities to investing in new systems and technology, Aphria is well-positioned for future growth.
 We have compelling brands for patients and consumers across broad demographics with five high-quality brands including Solei, RIFF, Good Supply, Broken Coast, and of course our Aphria medical brand.

 We are increasingly connecting with consumers through our medical and adult use brand positioning and innovation to drive growth.
 We added 100 basis points to our market share in Ontario during Q3.
 We added 400 basis points to our share in Alberta.

-Aphria maintains a 77% share across all brands baked in Ontario.
+Aphria maintains a 77% share across all brands on vapes in Ontario.
 We increased our national share in each of our last four quarters.
 We continue to make progress in Ontario for the month of March, Aphria had number three - had three of the top five brands.
 Good Supply was number one, Solei was number two, and RIFF four according to OCS.

 Aphria's success will continue to be driven by our differentiating portfolio brands products aimed at delighting distinct consumer segments.
 We look forward to launching our edibles, beverage and topicals in the near future.
 We believe the quality of our brands remain unmatched in the industry.
 We have a strong foundation in Canada where we expect momentum to accelerate.
 The strong foundation also helps us to leverage e-learning to implement them on market specific basis in Germany, Latin America including Colombia, Argentina, Paraguay, as well as other international markets.